 During a government shutdown, many government websites and databases may go dark.
 The UC Berkeley Library provides our research community with a number of sources to ensure continued access to current and historical information from the Federal government.
-Many of these resources index or republish government information, and are not affected by a shutdown.
+Many of these resources index or republish government information and are not affected by a shutdown.
 Current UCB students, faculty, and staff have off-campus access via the proxy to all of these databases (noted with a key icon); non-UCB public patrons must visit the Library to use them.
 If you'd like to contact Congress or the President about the shutdown, see our Contacting Elected Officials Guide.
 For more information on the United States budget and government spending, see our guide.

 In the event of a government shutdown, you can use the Internet Archive's Wayback Machine.
 On this site, you can enter the address of a government website (epa.gov; dol.gov; hhs.gov; etc), then choose a recent date the site was archived on.
 TIP: choose the most recent date with the largest circle.
 This will show you the site as it was on that day.
 Keep in mind that search boxes, video content, and databases within the site will probably not work.

 Need help with research?
 Have a question about the collection or the UC Berkeley Library?
-Here are three ways to get in touch with me:
+Here are two ways to get in touch with me: